genepi/haplocheck/README.md

 Haplocheck detects in-sample contamination in mtDNA AND WGS sequencing studies by analyzing only the mitchondrial content.
 To run haplocheck, you can either use our [cloud web service](http://mitoverse.i-med.ac.at) or install it locally.

 The main features of haplocheck are:
-* Fast tool to detect in-sample contaminaton by analyzing only the mitochondrial content of sequencing data.
+* A fast tool to detect in-sample contaminaton by analyzing the mitochondrial content of sequencing data.
-* Works on VCF and BAM input files.
+* Works both on VCF and BAM input files.
 * It detects contamination by analyzing polymorphic sites in the mtDNA data and tries to classify them into mitochondrial haplogroups using [haplogrep](https://haplogrep.i-med.ac.at/).
 * It can be used as a proxy tool to estimate the nDNA contamination levels.
 Our results show that a high concordance to the 1000G contamination levels (using Verifybamid2) can be achieved but can vary in samples showing large differences in the mtDNA copy number (e.g. due to tissue/cell type).